 Almost 500 people went missing under circumstances directly related to the national strike, according to a coalition of social groups in Cali called the Working Group of Forced Disappearances (MDTDF by their Spanish initials).
 Now, four months later, more than 60 have still not been found.

-It was in one of the clandestine centers where Herrera said he suffered hours of torture.
-They were located near the main points of conflict: warehouses in Siloé, a working-class neighborhood where fierce clashes took place; a supermarket called Éxito in a middle-class neighborhood called Calipsís; and Ciudad Jardín, the wealthy area near University Valle, where Herrera was held.
+It was in one of the clandestine centers where Mejía said he suffered hours of torture.
+They were located near the main points of conflict: warehouses in Siloé, a working-class neighborhood where fierce clashes took place; a supermarket called Éxito in a middle-class neighborhood called Calipsís; and Ciudad Jardín, the wealthy area where Mejía was held.

-“It was a large, white, residential house with no signs identifying it as a police station,” he told VICE World News.
+“It was a large, white, residential house with no signs identifying it as a police station,” he said.
 “The only thing that indicated it was being used by police was the presence of the uniformed officers.”

-Mejía was off the radar for more than 24 hours in police custody.
+Mejía was off the radar for more than 24 hours before he was released.
+One officer played him the false confession and warned him not to make any “trouble.”
 There was no record of his arrest, just one more protester among hundreds that teams of lawyers and human rights workers were trying to track down at the end of May.

 “May 28th was complete chaos,” said Julián Santiago, a human rights worker who was part of a team that tried to locate missing protesters.
 “By that evening, we had over 600 new names on our list.”

 Santiago and his team whittled down the list, crossing off the names of people who were located.
 He noticed that something was wrong.

 “We started to realize over the next few days that some of those missing had been detained by police without any record of their detention,” he explained.
 “And the prosecutor’s office wasn’t cooperating with us at all to find them.
 That’s when we began to realize that these people were being jailed outside of the legal system.”